What is relapsing-remitting multiple sclerosis?

 What causes relapsing-remitting MS?

-Multiple sclerosis occurs when your body’s immune system attacks the central nervous systems, damaging the myelin that protects nerve fibers.
+Multiple sclerosis occurs when your body’s immune system attacks the central nervous system, damaging the myelin that protects nerve fibers.
 Experts believe that environmental factors trigger the disease in people whose genetics make them susceptible to MS.

 Who is at risk for MS?